agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: 2 hrs

-However, if we look at the "impact of interventions", then they pretty much attack countries with high poverty rate > 0.35 (Kenya, Liberia cash transfers).
-So,
+**Note**: However, if we look at the "impact of targeted poverty programmes", then they pretty much attack countries with high poverty rate \> 0.35 (Kenya, Liberia cash transfers).
+Factoring this into the following claim.

-**re-write Claim**: [1], in poverty headcount rate (when poverty headcount rate is higher than 35%), when median consumption is held constant, accounts for 1.2% of [4].
+**re-write Claim**: Differences across countries in poverty headcount rate accounts for 1.2% of total cross national variation in headcount poverty rate, when poverty headcount rate is higher than 35% and median consumption is held constant.

 **Example-sub**:

-[1] @ median consumption of 750 units (where poverty rate is > 35%)
-for 1.9`$` poverty line is between roughly 50 and 53% --> = 3%
+Differences across countries in poverty headcount rate @ median consumption of 750 units (where poverty rate is \> 35%) for 1.9`$` poverty line is between roughly 50 and 53% --\> = 3%.

 **Example-pred**:

-[4] is 100% as countries vary in poverty rates are from roughly 0 to 100%
+Total cross national variation in headcount poverty rate is 100% as countries vary in poverty rates are from roughly 0 to 100%.

-1.2% of [4] is 1.2%

 [Source: Figure 3](https://d101vc9winf8ln.cloudfront.net/documents/32264/original/RCTs_and_the_big_questions_10000words_june30.pdf?1565974982)

 **Definition**: Doesn't check out.
-3% != 1.2% (might be due to errors in reading the graph, don't have data.
-Is this what the author is talking about???)
+3% != 1.2%

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;